Generalized probabilities in statistical theories: Classical Probabilities

-\nd Taking Shannon's information measure $S[P] = - \sum_i P(a_i|h) log[P(a_i|h)]$ as the measure of the uncertainty associated with the distribution $P$, MaxEnt principle can be restated as: the prior probabilities corresponding to the hypothesis $h$ are given by the distribution that maximizes $S[P]$ subject to the constraints imposed by $h$ on $P$.
-The simplest example is given by the hypothesis $h$ that imposes no constraints on $P$, in which case $P$ results to be the uniform distribution and the MaxEnt principle reduces to Laplace's.
-Different kinds of constraints result on different prior probability distributions (PPD) \cite{Jaynes2}.
-In \cite{TablaMaxEnt} a table of some of the distributions obtained this way is presented.
-It must be pointed out that, although given a set of constraints its corresponding PPD can readily be computed, there is no general way of translating a hypothesis $h$ into equivalent constraints.
+Taking Shannon's information measure $S[P] = - \sum_i P(a_i|h) log[P(a_i|h)]$ as the measure of the uncertainty associated with the distribution $P$, the~MaxEnt principle can be restated as: the prior probabilities corresponding to the hypothesis $h$ are given by the distribution that maximizes $S[P]$ subject to the constraints imposed by $h$ on $P$.
+The~simplest example is given by the hypothesis $h$ that imposes no constraints on $P$, in~which case $P$ results as the uniform distribution, and the MaxEnt principle reduces to Laplace's.
+Different kinds of constraints result in different prior probability distributions (PPD)~\cite{Jaynes2}.
+In~\cite{TablaMaxEnt}, a table of some of the distributions obtained in this way is presented.
+Although,~given a set of constraints, the corresponding PPD can be readily computed, there is no general method of translating a hypothesis $h$ into equivalent~constraints.

-\nd By means of the MaxEnt principle, classical and quantum equilibrium statistical mechanics can be formulated on the basis of information theory \cite{Jaynes}.
-Assuming that your prior knowledge about the system is given by the values of $n$ expectation values of physical quantities $R_j$, i.e., $\langle R_1 \rangle,\ldots,\langle R_n \rangle$, then the most unbiased probability distribution $\rho(x)$ is uniquely fixed by extremizing Shannon's logarithmic entropy $S$ subject to the $n$ constraint
+By means of the MaxEnt principle, classical and quantum equilibrium statistical mechanics can be formulated on the basis of information theory~\cite{Jaynes}.
+Assuming that the prior knowledge about the system is given by $n$ expectation values of a collection of physical quantities $R_j$, i.e.,~$\langle R_1 \rangle,\ldots,\langle R_n \rangle$, then, the~most unbiased probability distribution $\rho(x)$ is uniquely fixed by maximizing Shannon's logarithmic entropy $S$ subject to the $n$ constraints

-\nd In order to solve this problem, $n$ Lagrange multipliers $\lambda_i$ must be introduced.
+In order to solve this problem, $n$ Lagrange multipliers $\lambda_i$ must be~introduced.

-In the process of employing the MaxEnt procedure one discovers that the information quantifier $S$ can be identified with the equilibrium entropy of thermodynamics if our prior knowledge $\langle R_1 \rangle,\ldots, \langle R_n \rangle$ refers to extensive quantities \cite{Jaynes}. $S(maximal)$, once determined, yields complete thermodynamical information with respect to the system of interest \cite{Jaynes}.
-The MaxEnt probability distribution function (PDF), associated to Boltzmann-Gibbs-Shannon's logarithmic entropy $S$, is given by \cite{Jaynes}
+In the process of employing the MaxEnt procedure, one discovers that the information quantifier $S$ can be identified with the equilibrium entropy of thermodynamics if our prior knowledge $\langle R_1 \rangle,\ldots, \langle R_n \rangle$ refers to extensive quantities~\cite{Jaynes}. $S(maximal)$, once determined, yields complete thermodynamical information with respect to the system of interest~\cite{Jaynes}.
+The~MaxEnt probability distribution function (PDF), associated to Boltzmann--Gibbs--Shannon's logarithmic entropy $S$, is given by~\cite{Jaynes}

 where the $\lambda$'s are Lagrange multipliers guaranteeing that

 while the partition function reads

 and the normalization condition